 With a cabinet like Trump’s, the Earth is in jeopardy.
 Caring for the environment is not just for those who enjoy the outdoors or appreciate the beauty of nature.
 The fight encircles us all.
 A healthy environment contributes to the clean air we breathe, the fresh water we drink, the food we enjoy, the jobs we worry about losing, and a habitable place animals call home.
 Climate change affects everyone, and we all need to stay environmentally and politically active.

 Perhaps you don’t believe human activities contributed to climate change.
 Or maybe you don’t think it’s a pressing issue (even though it’s 2017).
 Despite our differences, we can all agree everyone deserves clean air and clean water.
-The protection of environment is not mentioned in Trump’s campaign and here’s why that’s alarming.
+The protection of the environment is not mentioned in Trump’s campaign and here’s why that’s alarming.

 Here’s How Ignoring The Climate Issue Will Affect You